Guardians vs. Yankees Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 32 hits with four doubles, a triple, 19 walks and 11 RBI.
-He's also stolen six bases.
+- Steven Kwan has put up 32 hits with four doubles, a triple and 20 walks.
+He has driven in 11 runs with seven stolen bases.

 Kwan Recent Games